 China's factory activity expanded at the fastest pace in over two years in October as new export orders rose and plants ramped up production, a private business survey showed on Friday.

 The better-than-expected results stand in contrast with an official survey published on Thursday, which showed China's factory activity shrank for the sixth straight month in October.

 Meanwhile, the U.S. Federal Reserve on Wednesday lowered its policy rate by a quarter of a percentage point.
 But the central bank signaled there would be no further cuts unless the economy takes a turn for the worse.

 "The gold market looks pretty strong in the near term given fresh uncertainty around the trade war and economic data from the U.S. confirming the slowdown still lingering," said Janie Simpson, managing director at ABC Bullion.

 "Considering the economic slowdown still existing, investors are expecting more rate cuts even though the Fed has pushed a pause button."

 A flattening yield curve indicates market participants believe the U.S. Federal Reserve may be pausing its interest rate cuts too soon.

 Asian shares fell on Friday on fresh concerns over Sino-U.S. trade prospects and ahead of U.S. economic data, while the dollar eased against major rivals.

-Among other metals, Silver fell 0.4% to $18.05 per ounce, platinum was down 0.2% at $930.25 per ounce. while palladium was flat at $1,793.28.
-Palladium set to record its fourth straight week of gains.
-(Reporting by Diptendu Lahiri in Bengaluru; Editing by Rashmi Aich)
+Among other metals, silver was unchanged at $18.13 per ounce and platinum inched 0.1% higher to $932.73, while palladium dipped 0.2% to $1,791.42 an ounce.
+Palladium was set to record a fourth straight week of gains.
+(Reporting by Diptendu Lahiri in Bengaluru; Editing by Rashmi Aich and Jan Harvey)